xrxss15/ActivityStatusCheck/ActivityStatusCompanion/app/INTENT_API.md

 ## Overview

 The Garmin Activity Listener app provides an intent-based API for external control and monitoring.
-All control actions are handled by the background worker and require the package name to be specified for security.
+All control actions are handled by the background worker.

 **Key Principles:**
-- All control actions require `Package: net.xrxss15` in Tasker
+- All control actions use `RECEIVER_EXPORTED` (no package name required)
 - All event broadcasts use `FLAG_INCLUDE_STOPPED_PACKAGES` for Tasker compatibility
 - The worker must be running to receive control actions
 - Events are broadcast publicly and can be received by any app